Xandir150/data-migration/README.md

-## 1. Clear deployment with NO data migration from v.4
+## 1. Clear deployment WITHOUT data migration from v.4
-  Deploy ReportPortal using a new, v5 [docker-compose.yml](https://github.com/reportportal/reportportal/blob/master/docker-compose-v5.yml) file.
+  Deploy ReportPortal using a new, v5 [docker-compose.yml](https://github.com/reportportal/reportportal/blob/master/docker-compose.yml) file.
 Minio is used as a data store by default.

 ### Binary (file) data storage